awoodacrew/tldetect/README.md

     - contains a few driving images from the simulator to test the inference model
   - predictor.py
     - based on tensorflow's object_detection sample, this code takes an object detection inference model and output the prediction
+  - CHANGELOG.md
+    - We share out progress here as we go.